business

 If you are an information clerk today, the smartest move is not to fear AI but to position yourself alongside it.
 The data shows this is a "mixed" automation mode role, meaning some tasks get automated while others get augmented.
 [Fact] Workers who learn to manage AI tools — supervising chatbot responses, handling escalated inquiries that AI cannot resolve, and ensuring database accuracy — will find themselves more valuable, not less.

-Consider building skills in customer experience management, CRM platforms, and basic data analytics.
+Consider building skills in customer experience management, CRM platforms like Salesforce or HubSpot, and basic data analytics.
+Free or low-cost training is widely available — your employer may even pay for it if you frame the request as helping the organization adopt AI more effectively.
 The information clerks who thrive in 2028 will not be the ones competing with chatbots on speed.
 They will be the ones handling the 28% of interactions that require human empathy, complex problem-solving, and judgment that no algorithm can replicate.

 For a full breakdown of task-level automation data for this occupation, visit the information clerks detail page.